 As a couple, Barry takes care of all things photographic and Francis handles the business operations and logistics.

-We live in the beautiful city of Vancouver, British Columbia.
+We live in the beautiful city of Vancouver, in the village of Steveston, British Columbia.

 "Photography is more than a medium for factual communication of ideas.
 It is a creative art."